-Topic Topic Answer Summary Payroll 12 YES An employer must keep and preserve at his place of business for a period of two years, a written record or records for each employee of: • Name and home address; • Occupation, title, or job classification; • Rate of pay; • Hours of employment each day and each week; • Payroll deductions; • Documentation of employee's legal status of authorization to work; and • Employee's date of birth (if under 18 years old) • Amount paid for each pay period.
+Topic Answer Summary Payroll YES State law requires an employer to keep and preserve at its place of business for a period of two years, a written payroll record or records for each employee that include the name and address of each employee, rate of pay, hours of employment, payroll deductions, amount of net pay for each pay period, and documentation of employee's legal status of authorization to work for at least two years.
+Note, FLSA requires employer to keep payroll records that include additional information for at least three years.
 Personnel File - Employee Access NO West Virginia does not have a law on access to personnel files that applies to private employers.
-Unemployment Insurance 13 YES Employers are required to file quarterly wage and tax reports by the last day of the month following the end of each calendar quarter.
+Note, EEOC Regulations require that employers keep all personnel or employment records for one year.
+If an employee is involuntarily terminated, their personnel records must be retained for one year from the date of termination.
+Unemployment Insurance YES Employers are required to file quarterly wage and tax reports by the last day of the month following the end of each calendar quarter.
 Electronic filing is optional in West Virginia.
 Employers are required to keep specific payroll records for state unemployment insurance purposes for four years.
-Workers' Compensation 14 YES Injury and illness records are not explicitly required for employers under West Virginia's Workers' Compensation law.
+Workers' Compensation YES Injury and illness records are not explicitly required for employers under West Virginia's Workers' Compensation law.
 However, there are recordkeeping requirements under OSHA.
 Also, every employer is required to post a notice upon its premises in a conspicuous place identifying its workers' compensation insurer.
 The notice must include the name, business address and telephone number of the insurer and of the person to contact with questions about a claim.
 The employer shall at all times maintain the notice provided for the information of his or her employees.
-OSHA YES / NO West Virginia has incorporated the federal standard for OSHA recordkeeping and reporting.
+OSHA YES West Virginia has incorporated the federal standard for OSHA recordkeeping and reporting.
 Refer to the federal factsheet.
 Federal YES / NO There are numerous federal rules about recordkeeping.
 Employers should review the federal factsheet.